 The themes were designed primarily for aesthetics.
-While we built in what best practices we could for SEO, the setup was based on assumptions that have been proven wrong, see the themes are dead post for more details.
+While we built in what best practices we could for SEO, the setup (for the homepage, menu, sidebar, footer, recipe index) was based on assumptions that have been proven wrong, see the themes are dead post for more details.

 When people ask "what is a theme?", they see an overall look plus list of features that are built with coding.
 But this is an incorrect model.
 The functionality that builds the site itself can not be coded into a theme that isn't regularly updated.

 Themes should only be used for styling.
 Building functionality into a theme to create the homepage, recipe index, menu, sidebar and footer is a mistake.